cullophid/express-routeloader/README.md

 *This is a fork of [Livedocs-routeloader](https://github.com/simonmcmanus/livedocs-routeLoader).
 All credit goes to [Simon Mcmannus](https://github.com/simonmcmanus)*

 ## Basics
-Express routeloader makes it easy to handle andpoints for your REST server.
+Express-routeloader makes it easy to handle endpoints for your REST server.
 Express-routeloader builds an express router from your `./routes` folder.

 when given a directory structure like